Share consents across devices

 };

-If the syncing process takes more time to be completed than it is specified in sync.timeout configuration option, the initialization continues as if there was no data to sync.
+If the syncing process takes longer to complete than specified in the `sync.timeout` configuration option, the initialization continues as if there was no data to sync.

-The Didomi CMP enables delaying notice showing while the sync is in progress.
-This ensures that the user never sees the consent notice if sync is possible.
+The Didomi CMP enables delaying the display of the notice while the sync is in progress.
+This ensures that the user never sees the consent notice if syncing succeeds.

 window.didomiConfig = {